How to Book a Mover

 Moving Yourself

-If you are moving yourself, make sure to avoid costly personal injuries and damages to furniture.
-Every household has one or more items that are hard to move such as big screen TVs, washer, dryer, etc. Find out how to move your large and heavy items.
+If you are moving yourself, make sure to avoid costly personal injuries and damage to the furniture.
+Every household has one or more items that are hard to move, such as big-screen TVs, washers, dryers, etc. Find out how to move your large and heavy items.

 Moving Heavy Furniture